-- The temperature of all students and staff coming onto campus will be taken daily via a walk-through or handheld temperature scanner. - Each day, students and staff will be asked a series of screening questions related to symptoms, exposure, travel. - District leadership will deny campus entry to people who have a new cough or a fever (100.4F) - Students that do not pass the health or temperature screening when they arrive on campus, will be moved to a secure room where they will be isolated and socially distanced.
+- The temperature of all students and staff coming onto campus will be taken daily via a walkthrough or handheld temperature scanner. - Each day, students and staff will be asked a series of screening questions related to symptoms, exposure, travel. - District leadership will deny campus entry to people who have a new cough or a fever (100.4°F) - Students that do not pass the health or temperature screening when they arrive on campus, will be moved to a secure room where they will be isolated and socially distanced.
 Parents will be contacted immediately, and they are expected to pick up children within ten minutes of drop-off. - Students or staff that do not meet the health requirements should consult with their doctor to determine the next steps.

-- District will provide PPE for people taking temperatures and asking screening questions. - People who are allowed on campus after the health screening must immediately wash hands or use hand sanitizer.
+- Students and staff should be symptom-free without medication for 72 hours before returning to campus. - District will provide PPE for people taking temperatures and asking screening questions. - People who are allowed on campus after the health screening must immediately wash hands or use hand sanitizer.
 Students will be directed to a station to do this.